dechamps/APO/README.md

 | LFX  | `{d04e05a6-594b-4fb6-a80d-01af5eed7d1d},1` | `PKEY_FX_PreMixEffectClsid`       |
 | GFX  | `{d04e05a6-594b-4fb6-a80d-01af5eed7d1d},2` | `PKEY_FX_PostMixEffectClsid`      |

-These are string properties whose value is the [CLSID][] of the COM class that implements the APO.

 If any of SFX, MFX or EFX are present, then LFX and GFX are ignored.

 All properties are optional.
 If no properties are present, or if the